msw2005/Power-Bi-Projects-main/README.md

 ## Dashboard Projects

-This repository contains the following dashboard project:
+This repository contains the following dashboard project,

 - [Projet1 - HR analytics dashboard]: A dashboard that displays HR data for a company, including Attrition count of Employees, Job Satisfaction rate, and Job Roles.
 - [Project 2 - Financial Report]: A dashboard that displays a summary on profits of a company